KillingSpark/rustysd/Readme.md

 1. Passing filedescriptors to the daemons
 1. Naming file descriptors in the env variables with the name from the *.socket file
 1. Waiting for the READY=1 notification
+1. Matching services and sockets either by name or dynamically by parsing the appropiate settings in the .service/.socket files
+1. The parts of the sd_notify API

 ## What does not work
 Just some stuff I know does not work but would be cool

 1. The whole dbus shenanigans
-1. Matching services and sockets more dynamically
 1. More socket types
     1. fifos are missing
 1. The whole sd_notify API (with storing filedescriptors and such)
+1. A systemctl equivalent to control/query rustysd